clecoz/ReliabilityDiagram/README.md

 | 0.6 - 0.8            | y4             | x4                 |
 | 0.8 - 1.0            | y5             | x5                 |

 A reliability diagram is a plot of the observed frequency against the forecast probability for each bin.
 The points are generally plotted at the midpoints of the bins.
 A perfectly reliable forecasting system has points lying on the 45° diagonal line, indicating that the forecast probability is essesntially equal to observed frequency on average.
 Climatological frequency line is drawn horizontally at a location corresponding to the event, for e.g. the climatological frequency of a tercile is 1/3 and that of decile is 1/10.
 Similarly, the average forecast porbability line is drawn vertically corresponding to the event.
-For a brief description of the reliability diagram, the reader is referred to section 9.4.4 in Chapter 9 in [3] or section 4b in [4] or section 4.3 in [5].
+The smaller the distance between the points and the 45° line, the higher is the reliability of the forecasting system.
+The larger the distance between the points and the horizontal climatological line, the higher is the resolution of the forecasting system.
+The line that bisects the angle between the perfect reliability line (i.e., 45° line) and the horizontal climatological line is called the no skill line.
+On this line, the reliability and the resolution components become equal and so the forecast skill (measured using Brier Skill Score ([5], [2], [3])) becomes equal to that of climatology.
+Accordingly, the points located within the shaded region contribute positively to skill.
+For a more detailed description of the reliability diagram, the reader is referred to section 9.4.4 of Chapter 9 in [3] or section 4b in [4] or section 4.3 in [5].

 **For documentation, please refer to https://github.com/clecoz/ReliabilityDiagram**